DylanLoader/Assorted-Porfolio-Projects/traffic-detection/README.md

 ## Project Description

 ![](images/traffic-detection-code-flow.png)

+## Future Work

+Here are some possible avenues for improving this project, either for better performance or functionality.

+### Performance

+- We can fine-tune the yolov8 model with a custom dataset that matches how the vehicles are seen in the camera feed.

+### Functionality

 ## References

 - This project leans heavily on the great tutorials and Supervision package provided by [Roboflow](https://roboflow.com/)